vbianchi/simple_agents/README.md

 ## How it Works

-1.  **System Prompt:** A detailed prompt is constructed that instructs the LLM on its role, the available tools, and the *exact* format to use when it needs to call a tool (`TOOL_CALL: function_name(arg_name="value")`).
+1.  **System Prompt:** Instructs the LLM on its role, the `fetch_web_content` tool (powered by Playwright), and the `TOOL_CALL` format.
-2.  **User Query:** The user's input is added to the prompt.
+2.  **User Query & LLM Call:** The user's query is sent to Ollama.
-3.  **LLM Call:** The combined prompt is sent to the configured Ollama model.
-4.  **Response Analysis:** The script checks the LLM's response:
-    *   If it matches the `TOOL_CALL` format, the script parses the function name and arguments.
-    *   If it doesn't match, the response is treated as the final answer.
+3.  **Response Analysis:** Checks if the LLM output is a `TOOL_CALL` for `fetch_web_content`.
+4.  **Tool Execution (Playwright):**
-5.  **Tool Execution:** If a tool call was detected:
+    *   If a tool call is detected, the `fetch_web_content` function in `tool_functions.py` is executed.
-    *   The corresponding Python function in `tool_functions.py` is executed with the provided arguments (e.g., `fetch_web_content` is called with the URL).
+    *   It uses `sync_playwright` to launch a headless Chromium browser.
+    *   Navigates to the requested URL, allowing JavaScript to execute.
+    *   Extracts the rendered HTML content.
+    *   Uses BeautifulSoup to clean the HTML and extract the main text.
-    *   The result (or an error message) is captured.
+    *   Returns the cleaned text or an error message.
+    *   Closes the browser.
+5.  **Feedback Loop:** The `TOOL_RESULT` (fetched text or error) is sent back to the LLM within an updated prompt.
-6.  **Feedback Loop:** The original `TOOL_CALL` and the `TOOL_RESULT:` are appended to the conversation history/prompt, and the LLM is called *again*, asking it to formulate a final answer using the new information.
+6.  **Final Output:** The LLM generates the final answer based on the processed information.
-7.  **Final Output:** The agent prints the final response generated by the LLM (either directly or after processing tool results).

-## Extending with New Tools

-Adding new tools follows a simple pattern:

-1.  **Define Function:** Create a new Python function for your tool in `tool_functions.py`.
-It should take specific arguments and return a string result.
-2.  **Register Tool:** Add the function name (as a string) and the function reference to the `AVAILABLE_TOOLS` dictionary in `tool_functions.py`.
-3.  **Describe Tool:** Add a description of the new tool, including its function signature (name and arguments), to the `TOOL_DESCRIPTIONS` string in `tool_functions.py`.
-This string is used in the system prompt to tell the LLM about the tool.
-4.  **Enhance Parsing (If Needed):** If your new tool uses arguments other than `url="value"`, you may need to update the `parse_tool_call` function in `minimal_agent.py` to correctly extract arguments for different tools (e.g., using more flexible regular expressions or argument parsing logic).

-## Limitations
+## Limitations & Considerations

-*   **Basic Tool Parsing:** Relies on simple string matching (`TOOL_CALL:...`).
-More complex interactions or argument types might require more robust parsing.
-*   **Simple Context Management:** Only includes the immediate previous turn (LLM response/tool result) in the prompt context for the feedback loop.
-Does not maintain a long conversational history effectively.
+*   **Resource Intensive:** Playwright launches real browser processes, requiring significantly more CPU and RAM than `requests`.
+*   **Slower:** Fetching takes longer due to browser launch and page rendering time.
+*   **Installation Complexity:** Requires the extra `playwright install` step.
-*   **Error Handling:** Basic error handling for API calls and tool execution is included, but complex failure scenarios might not be handled gracefully.
+*   **Error Handling:** Basic Playwright errors (timeouts, navigation failures) are handled, but complex browser/website issues might still occur.
-*   **No Streaming:** Waits for the full Ollama response; doesn't process tokens as they arrive.
-*   **Synchronous Tool Execution:** Tools are run sequentially, blocking the agent loop.

-This project serves as a starting point.
-Concepts like more advanced prompting, structured output parsing (e.g., JSON), better memory management, asynchronous operations, and more sophisticated agent frameworks (like LangChain or LlamaIndex) build upon these fundamental ideas.
+*   **Basic Agent Structure:** Still uses a simple loop, context management, and synchronous execution.

+This version provides more powerful web interaction capabilities, forming a stronger base for a more capable agent, while still keeping the core agent logic relatively simple.